krakend/krakend-documentation/endpoints/_index.md

 Inside this object, you can add manipulation options and transform the response before it returns to the end user.

 ### Endpoint configuration
-The configuration attributes of endppoints are:
+The configuration attributes of endpoints are:
 {{< schema data="endpoint.json" >}}

 ### Endpoints with multiple nesting levels